ohata-toast/Push/en/console-guide.md

 ### Collect Message Receipt/Check Data

 - Message Delivery Receipt can be enabled.
-- 활성화된 기능 동작을 위해 클라이언트 SDK v1.4 이상이 적용되어야 합니다. 안드로이드는 SDK 적용만으로 기능이 동작합니다. iOS는 추가적인 처리가 필요합니다.
+- To run activated features, SDK 1.4 or higher is required for the client.
+For Android, feature runs only with SDK application; but, for iOS, further process is needed. though.
-    - <a href="https://docs.toast.com/ko/TOAST/ko/toast-sdk/push-ios/#_19"  target="_blank">iOS 클라이언트 SDK 가이드 바로가기</a>
+    - <a href="https://docs.toast.com/ko/TOAST/ko/toast-sdk/push-ios/#_19"  target="_blank"> Go to SDK Guide for iOS Client </a>
 - Collected data are available on the **Statistics** tab.
 - Data collection time is calculated on device.
 - It may take approximately many minutes until a feature is actually applied.